by Elena Greco

 August 13, 2017

-As I prepare for the first two interviews tomorrow in the EGMP Interviews Part 2—struggling with some last-minute technical issues to work out with the recording (WHY does my selfie stick NOT fit into the tripod? must I resort to tape?)—I recall the filming of the four interviews of Part 1.
+As I prepare for the first two interviews tomorrow in the EGMP Interviews Part 2, I recall the filming of the four interviews of Part 1.
 It was on the day I lost my voice.
-I remember this with a mixture of regret, horror, sadness, gratitude and hope.
+I remember this with a mixture of regret, grief, gratitude and hope.

 It was February 2.
-I had been suffering from a bad case of the flu, and it was the first day I didn’t have fever, so I thought it would be all right to do the interviews.
-(I also had pneumonia, but didn’t know that yet.)
-Because I had used up my sick days at work, I felt compelled to go to work that night.
+I’d been suffering from a bad case of the flu (also pneumonia, but didn’t know that yet), and it was the first day I didn’t have fever, so I thought it would be all right to do the interviews.
+Because I’d used up my sick days at the office job, I felt compelled to go to work that night.
 The extreme dryness and fragrance in the air caused uncontrolled bouts of wracking cough of the sort that you just can’t stop.
 When I woke up the next morning, I could not speak.
 I assumed it was laryngitis brought on by the virus.
 I waited for my voice to return.
 It didn’t.

 Gradually, the voice began returning, first on just a few pitches of the speaking voice, and gradually, over the last six months, through almost the entire range.
-Until a few weeks ago, I had problems with delayed onset of sound (cords not closing fast enough), but that has almost disappeared now.
-I am starting to work to regain the flexibility, dynamics and, most of all, the thing I was most known for before this happened, which was ease of navigating registers and coloring the voice to suit the music, both essentials of singing musical theater and jazz.
+I had problems with delayed onset of sound (cords not closing fast enough).
+I had to work to regain flexibility, dynamics and, most of all, the thing I was most known for before this happened, which was ease of navigating registers and coloring the voice to suit the music, both essentials of singing musical theater and popular music.
 And I’m still working on regaining the use of what I call “small head voice,” which is a way I approach mix, particularly in the 30s and 40s jazz standards I like to sing, as well as some musical theater.
-While I am primarily an opera singer, I have always sung musical theater and jazz, in addition to specializing in Spanish art song, so these things are important to me.
+While I am primarily an opera singer, I have always sung musical theater and American songbook, in addition to specializing in Spanish art song, so these things are important to me.

-The road back to singing has taken hard work and a lot of faith on my part.
+The road back to singing has taken hard work, tolerance for emotional turbulence, and a lot of faith on my part.
 Singing is my only reason for being, the only true pleasure I have in life, so it was hard to wait and wonder.
 Keeping my mood up was a problem when I wasn’t certain of being able to sing again, so I strengthened my ability to stay focused on the positive and on the job at hand in order to resolve that.

-Now that I’m in the home stretch and expect to be singing professionally again in another two to three months, I can look back on that difficult time.
-One thing that stands out is how few people understood what the potential loss of my voice meant to me and my future (or, perhaps, cared).
+Now, when I look back on the past few years since the vocal injury, one thing that stands out is how few people understood what the potential loss of my voice meant to me and my future.
 The other thing—the important thing!—is how those few people who did understand supported me in their various ways.
 For this I will always be grateful beyond words; words seems so small compared to what I am feeling.
 My best friend from high school offered emotional support and checked in on me at intervals (in spite of my occasional grumpiness), and my coach/accompanist was there for me every step of the way, allowing me to attempt to sing with an unwell instrument without judgment, something that was essential to my well-being, as well as to my vocal recovery.
-And a couple of singers and my cousin (the only family member who has to this day asked me how my voice is doing) inquired about my recovery.
-Every word or action of support was enormously appreciated and lifted my spirits.
+Every word or action of support was enormously appreciated.